 • Cut your child's nails and put socks on your child's hands at night to avoid further irritation to your child's skin from scratching.

-• Your GP can offer advice - if you don't feel a phone appointment is sufficient, ask your surgery for an end of the day appointment so you don't risk infecting others.
+• Your GP can offer advice, speak to them on the phone or you can even send them pictures, however if you don't feel a phone appointment is sufficient, ask your surgery for an end of the day appointment so you don't risk infecting others.

 • Avoid contact with those who are pregnant, newborn babies and those who have a weakened immune system.